Staying in hospital with your child – what you’ll need

 - Try taking an active role in your child’s care by helping them with meals, wheeling their drip, taking them to the toilet and so on.

-- Feel free to draw the curtain round and spend some quiet time with your child when you need to.
-Occasionally, you may be asked not to do this if staff want to closely observe your child.
-Just ask if you aren’t sure.
+Feel free to draw the curtain round and spend some quiet time with your child when you need to.
+Sometimes you might be asked to keep the curtain open if staff want to closely observe your child.
+Just ask if you are not sure.

 You might also like to read